Remzi1993/OpenSSL.sh/README.md

-# What's the OpenSSL Universal Binary Installer?
+# The OpenSSL Universal Binary Installer?

 My goal is to provide an automatic way of building OpenSSL from source.
 Compiling from source made easy!